Why Should I Keep Extracurricular Records?

 Most states require homeschool parents to keep basic records, although formal records are not always mandatory.
 Sometimes a portfolio format meets the state’s regulations, which works well with various subjects like physical education and sports activities, if formal records aren’t your style.

 Keeping records of your children’s extracurricular activities can serve numerous purposes, and many colleges appreciate a comprehensive record of homeschoolers’ activities during the college application process.
-Keep a list or portfolio of all the extracurricular things your children is involved in, such as art competitions, horseback riding lessons, etc., will not only provide a lasting record, but can be a lot of fun to create.
+Keeping a list or portfolio of all the extracurricular things in which your child participates, such as art competitions, horseback riding lessons, etc., will not only provide a lasting record, but can be a lot of fun to create.

 Types of Records

-You can keep as detailed a record of your homeschoolers as you wish.
+You can keep as detailed a record of your homeschooler’s activities as you wish.
 If you want to use a minimalist approach, try just recording the bare essential information for each extracurricular activity, such as:

 - assignments or project names

 But for a more elaborate approach, you can add audiovisual elements.
 In addition to all the basic info listed above, you could take pictures or videos of your children and keep them in a computer file to add to your portfolio.
 You could collect samples and memorabilia from their activities, as well.
 For example, you could include pictures of your child’s karate belt promotions, videos of your child in a local theater production, or recipes your child used when learning cooking methods.